-When you looked into your future, did you imagine something completely different from the life you’re currently living?
+When you looked into your future, did you imagine something completely different from your current life?
 I think this is true of most of us.

 Maybe you wanted to have a family, but you never imagined it would be so much work.
 Or, maybe you wanted a big house, but now you realize how much time it takes to maintain.

 This was me a few years ago…drowning in my own life.
-When I was in high school and college and I dreamed about my future, it included a family, a house, a career, weekends volunteering, as well as vacations and hobbies.
+When I was in high school and college, I dreamed about my future, which included a family, a house, a career, weekends volunteering, as well as vacations, and hobbies.

 But then I had the family and the house and I just couldn’t keep up!
 There was no time for anything else.
 I had no time for the people I loved, and definitely no time for me.

 This is when I began to remove all of the “stuff” from my life that was taking up more of my time and energy than I ever thought possible.
 I stopped caring about what other people had, and I cut out what was holding me back from the life I wanted.

 This is when I began my journey towards minimalism…without really knowing what it was.

 Minimalism, in the end, is precisely what allowed me to get my life back.
 My life is finally my own again, and I am living out my own unique purpose.
 I am able to find so much more joy in life because I no longer have to set aside my best life for an okay life.
 And I don’t have to settle.